Home Compare TEL vs TER

 TE Connectivity vs Teradyne: Which Stock Looks Stronger in 2026?

-Structurally, TE Connectivity and Teradyne are closely matched — neither holds a meaningful edge overall.
+TE Connectivity holds the cleaner structural position, with the lead spread across valuation and profitability.
 Teradyne still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Teradyne carries the stronger setup — intact trend against TE Connectivity's broken trend.
+That leaves a split case: the structural lead stays with TE Connectivity, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.